-The following images indicate the location of the graphics card and provide a visual representation of the installation procedure.
+The following images indicate the location of the graphics card and provides a visual representation of the installation procedure.

-- 1. Align the graphics card with the PCI-Express card connector on the system board. - 2.
-Using the alignment post, connect the graphics card in the connector and press down firmly.
-Ensure that the card is firmly seated. - 3.
-Lift the pull tab to close the PCle door.
+- 1. Align the graphics card with the PCle slot on the system board. - 2.
+Using the alignment post on the PCle slot, connect the card in the connector and press down firmly. - 3.
+Ensure that the card is firmly seated. - 4.
+Close the PCle door.